 - ¼ of a large onion white or yellow

 - 1 large garlic clove or two small cloves, peeled

-- 2 cups stock Beef, chicken or vegetable
+- 2 cups broth Beef, chicken or vegetable

-- ½ tsp each: dried oregano, salt & black pepper
+- ½ teaspoon each: dried oregano, salt & black pepper

 - Puree: Add the guajillos to a blender with 1 cup of the broth.
 Puree well.2 chile guajillos (see substitutes below)